jeirown/zanou/README.md

 		* You current location is shown always on the beginning of its line.
 Something like `C:\Users\zanou`
 		* To list all the directories, use the `dir` command.
 Type `dir` and press enter.
 		* To move from one directory to another, user the `cd` commadn.
 Type `cd test_dir` to move to the test_dir directory.
 To move back one directory use `cd ..`
-		* *Exercise:* What commands should you type to your python scripts directory?
+		* *Exercise:* What commands should you type to go to your python scripts directory?
 	* Type `python your_script.py` to execute your script
 	* See the results ;)